robey/font-problems/README.md

 <img src="./docs/j-bitmap.png">

-In particular, it can convert PSF files to and from BMP images, for easy editing, and export them as header files for C or rust projects.
+In particular, it can convert between PSF & BDF files and BMP images, for easy editing, and export them as header files for C or rust projects.

 ## Building